 Type 2 Diabetes: How can physical activity help?

-Type 2 diabetes is often linked to being overweight or inactive, and can be largely managed and even prevented through physical activity.
+It’s caused by problems with a chemical in the body called insulin and it’s often linked to being overweight or inactive.
+With this in mind, it can be largely managed and even prevented through physical activity.

 Living with diabetes: How can physical activity help?

 This section is designed for those who are living with or supporting someone living with Type 2 diabetes, as well as those who are wanting to learn how to reduce their risks of developing diabetes.
 It focuses on the ways to manage diabetes in your everyday life, and most effective incorporate physical activity into your day safely.

 Helps improve your HBA1c

 Reduced stress and anxiety and boosted mood